jasonmpittman/research-ideas/research-ideas-2017.md

 What is the relationship between account creation and receiving account targeted SPAM or phishing email?

 #### Week 4
-Does knowing how the (human) brain works physiologicaly tell us how consciousness works?
+Does knowing how the (human) brain works physiologically tell us how consciousness works?

-Is the difference between a conscious mind and an unconcious mind the amount of (hidden) layers substrating propagation of neural impulses?
+Is the difference between a conscious mind and an unconscious mind the amount of (hidden) layers substrating propagation of neural impulses?

 Will machine consciousness have the same idea of individuality as primate consciousness?

-Is the probabilty of corruption in an arbitrary sequence of input computationaly knowable?
+Is the probability of corruption in an arbitrary sequence of input computationally knowable?

 Is there a significant difference between the efficacy of self-study compared to guided study?